2enology/z3nology/README.md

 Implemented attractive, user-friendly and responsive front-end projects to interact with blockchain using web3.js, Ethers.js, solidity on EVM and Rust on Solana.
 I pride myself on delivering great results to every client on time, based on detail, quality, and responsibility.
-Credibility and Development completion is a key component of my perfection as a web developer.
+Credibility and Development completion is a key component of my perfection as a web and blockchain developer.

 ## - WHAT DO I DO?
 <span><img src="https://img.shields.io/badge/Solidity-282C34?logo=Solidity&logoColor=ddd" alt="Solidity logo" title="Solidity" height="20" />